 Proxyman has many hidden features which are waiting for you to discover.
 If you find it useful for your daily works, don't hesitate to share it with your team/colleagues ❤️.

-Proxyman is a high-performance Web Debugging Proxy app, which enables developers to view HTTP/HTTPS requests from apps and domains on macOS, iOS device, iOS Simulator, and Android devices and emulators.
+Proxyman is a high-performance macOS app, which enables developers to capture network traffic on iOS device, iOS Simulator and Android devices.

 Get it at https://proxyman.io